Billing

 Individuals who cannot afford legal fees upfront will either delay their legal help or find a way to borrow funds.
 You can streamline this process for them with an in-house loan option.
 Some clients may initiate a loan to pay lawyer fees out of necessity, while others will borrow for convenience.
 Either way, your firm receives payment upfront and can begin representation immediately.

-Schedule a demo today to see how Pay Later can facilitate faster payments and improved cash flow for your firm as well as better customer experiences for your clients.
+Schedule a demo today to see how LawPay’s Pay Later legal fee funding, as well as how its suite of online payment options can facilitate faster payments and improved cash flow for your firm as well as better customer experiences for your clients.